Saikhatake/Data-Visualization/README.md

 Feel free to fork the repo, improve the analysis, or extend it into a machine learning project.
 Pull requests are welcome!

----

-Let me know if you'd like a **"Data Science Portfolio Template"** to match this project too!

-cd heart-disease-eda
-jupyter notebook
-Run the notebook to reproduce the analysis and visualizations.
-Results
-The analysis provides:

-Insights into the distribution of heart disease cases.
-Key factors that correlate strongly with the presence of heart disease.
-Potential areas for further predictive modeling.
-Future Work
-Implement predictive models for heart disease classification.
-Extend the analysis to include external datasets for comparison.
-Investigate temporal trends if time-series data is available.
-Contributions
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.